loekd/radius-demos/06-Gateway/readme.md

     - create new environment named 'test'
       - this will create a new Radius resource group called 'test'
     - create a namespace 'test'
-    - name the app 'demo01'
+    - Do not create an app
     ```
     Initializing Radius.
 This may take a minute or two...